arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 - Easily and quickly enable Cache service.
 - Use Cache Service for your ASP.NET session state.
-- Cache reference data from Windows Azure SQL Database in Cache Service.
+- Cache reference data from Microsoft Azure SQL Database in Cache Service.
 - Create a reusable and extensible caching layer for your Cloud Services.
-- Use WACEL as a high-level layer on top of Windows Azure Table Storage.
+- Use WACEL as a high-level layer on top of Microsoft Azure Table Storage.

 During this lab, you will explore how to use these features in a simple ASP.NET MVC5 application.